Upgrading a Database

 Essential fixes and improvements.

-In addition to Couchbase Server upgrades, Capella may schedule routine maintenance upgrades which do not upgrade the Couchbase Server version, but apply essential updates to the systems your cluster runs on.
+In addition to Couchbase Server upgrades, Capella may schedule routine upgrade maintenance jobs that do not upgrade the Couchbase Server version, but apply essential updates to the systems your database runs on.

 Database Upgrade Timeframes